Rębiechowo, Kartuzy County

 Rębiechowo is a village in the administrative district of Gmina Żukowo, within Kartuzy County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 8 km north-east of Żukowo, 17 km north-east of Kartuzy, and 14 km west of central Gdańsk.

 In 1973, the eastern part of the village was incorporated into the city of Gdańsk, where it now forms a district known as Rębiechowo.
 This is the location of Gdańsk Lech Wałęsa Airport, which was formerly called Gdańsk-Rębiechowo (and continues to be referred to informally by that name).